 prevailing wisdom.
 Milano graduates lead public, private, and nongovernmental institutions around the world and in New York City.

-The Milano School's Center for New York City Affairs and the Observatory on Latin America conduct applied research and convene public programs, engaging dialogue on pressing issues of interest.
+The Milano School's Center for New York City Affairs conducts applied research and convenes public programs, promoting dialogue on pressing issues of interest.

 Robert J. Milano (1912-2000) grew up in the Hell's Kitchen area of Manhattan and attended public school and university in New York, majoring in business administration and financial law.
 He later attended classes at The New School for Social Research.